KaveriRaut/nt_hackathon_team6/README.md

 # Project Title : Currency_Exchange Project

 # About the Project: 📚
 In this Project we have created a dashboard which we allow users to analyze the exchange rates between two currencies over a period of time.
 Users have option to select start and end date for displaying currency chart.
-Data is printed and the form of chart using chart.js technology.
-Input will be currency exchange rate dataset between a currency pair and will be provided in a file format.
+Data is printed in the form of chart using chart.js technology.
+Input will be currency exchange rate chart from dataset between a base currency(USD) and given input currency over given input time line.

 ## Frontend
- - The frontend of the web application has been created using React.js.
+ - The frontend of the web application has been created using React js.
 React makes it painless to create interactive UIs, and effectively updates and renders the correct components as the data changes.
- - The front end has form inputs for the currencies for which the currency exchange rate needs to be displayed.
-Inputs are also taken for the starting and ending date (in other words, the first x-coordinate and last x-coordinate in a line graph).
+ - The front end has 1 input for the currencies and 2 inputs for start and end date, according to which currency exchange rate will be displayed.
- - The csv file from which the data is to be imported can also be selected by the user, alongside the type of view they want in the graph - Day, Quarterly, Month and Year.

 ## Backend
-- For the backend ,we convert given CSV to JSON format  using  reactJS.
+- For the backend, we have converted given CSV file to JSON format using  reactJS and importing papaparse npm module.
-- Then we filter data in JSON format according to date and currency using in-build function.
+- Then we filter data in JSON format according to date and currency using function.
--  With the help of chartJS package we plot graph for user entered values.
+- With the help of chartJS package we plot graph for user entered values of currency and timeline.
-(Due to the lack  of time,we just convert data of only 2month(1Jan 2012 to 29feb 2012)) .that is why it is showing an graph for range of date between 1jan 2012 to 29feb 2012.Later we can definitely convert entire data into json format.So that  it will work for any date.
+(Due to the lack  of time, we just convert data of only 2months (1 Jan 2012 to 29 feb 2012)).
+In future we can definitely convert entire data from CSV or excel files into json format.
+So that it will work for any date.

 ##Technologies Used: ⚛️
-React js, Chart.js
+React js, Chart.js , npm packages

 ## Setup / Installation: 💻

+Clone this respository
 Setting React App
   -npx create-react-app my-app
   -cd my-app